 What SashiDo offers is a feature which enables you to choose the number of your applications’ engines as well as their memory capacity from a hyper easy to use interface.

 Since you’ll be paying per hour charges for your usage, you will be able to test different capacities for very short periods and choose the combo that suits your needs best.
-You can, for example, stay with the default Standard 1X or scale up to a Standard 2X engine during development and early production when finances are scarce.
+You can, for example, stay with the default Development 1X or scale up to a Development 2X engine during pre-release and early production when finances are scarce.
 Once your app kicks off and starts generating more momentum, and of course revenue, you can scale up or out further to fulfill your business' needs and expand its full potential.

-We offer an awesome variety of engines for your every need from Standard 1X and 2X that can handle rising numbers of requests to Standard 3X and 4X providing additional capacity for jobs and requests.
+We offer an awesome variety of engines for your every need from Development 1X and 2X that can handle rising numbers of requests to Production 1X and 2X providing additional capacity for jobs and requests.
 And finally, the heavy artillery - Performance 1X and 2X when you want to scale up and ease your pain from heavy jobs, slow requests, and traffic spikes.

 How does it work?